ycaomath/split_knockoff/README.md

 1. split_knockoffs.filter(X, D, y, nu_s, option); the split Knockoff filter, details will be explained later
 2. split_knockoffs.cv_filter(X, D, y, nu_s, option); the split Knockoff filter with cross validation, details will be explained later.

 To reproduce the figures and tables in the paper, please go to "simulation" folder and "AD_experiments" folder and run the respective file.
-The recommended setting for the range of lambda is 10<sup>0</sup> - 10<sup>-6</sup>.
-Before using this package, please add the folder to path by changing the "addpath('C:\Users\Yang\desktop\Split_Knockoffs');" in each document.
+The recommended setting for the range of lambda is 10<sup>0</sup> - 10<sup>-6</sup> with step size 0.01.
+Before using this package, please add the folder to path by changing the "addpath('C:\Users\Yang\desktop\Split_Knockoffs')" in each document.
 This package is built based on [Knockoffs for matlab](https://web.stanford.edu/group/candes/knockoffs/software/knockoffs/).